PSP92/css-grid/README.md

 </body>
 ```

-The one element that appears to contain all the key elements we will target is `.container` which is the same element that Bootstrap used to organize it's content.
+The one element that appears to contain all the key elements we will target is `.container` which is the same class name assigned to the element that Bootstrap uses to organize it's content.

 For our implementation this element does not need to be called `.container` but it does represent a naming convention used in front end web development.